esteinig/sketchy/README.md

   --palette   YnBuGn
 ```

+**Non-template sketches**

-Non-template reference sketch collections can be generated with the `sketchy feature prepare` task, and must include a reference sketch, numeric genotype index and genotype key file with the same file names and the following extensions, such that:
+Non-template reference sketch collections can be generated with the `sketchy feature prepare` task, and must include a:

+* reference sketch
+* numeric genotype index
+* genotype key file

+with the same file names and the following extensions, such that:

 ```bash
 ref.msh   # sketch